yonaskolb/XcodeGen/Docs/ProjectSpec.md

 - 🔵 **configVariants**: `[String]` - This generates a scheme for each entry, using configs that contain the name with debug and release variants.
 This is useful for having different environment schemes.
 - ⚪️ **testTargets**: `[String]` - a list of test targets that should be included in the scheme.
 These will be added to the build targets and the test entries
+- ⚪️ **gatherCoverageData**: `Bool` - a boolean that indicates if this scheme should gather coverage data

 For example, the spec below would create 3 schemes called: